North Sacramento, Sacramento, California

 A significant issue, in the debate over the merger of the City of North Sacramento with the City of Sacramento, was the sale of fresh meat after 6 pm.
 At the time, there were laws that forbade the sale of fresh meat after 6 pm.
 In North Sacramento, no such restrictions existed.
 Women, working in the downtown area of Sacramento and required to work past the time that would allow them to go to Sacramento markets in time to buy meat for their families on the way home in the City of Sacramento, would drive in to North Sacramento to buy fresh meat for the dinner table.
 This particular bone of contention was not resolved until the City of Sacramento relented, and allowed the sale of meat after 6 pm in North Sacramento, and eventually in Sacramento in general.
 The result was the absorption of the City of North Sacramento into the City of Sacramento.
 That final alteration in the law removed a substantial economic basis for shopping in North Sacramento, thus the beginning of its long decline.

 After the merger of North Sacramento with the City of Sacramento and 1960s freeway construction that bypassed business districts on Marysville, Rio Linda, and Del Paso Boulevards, North Sacramento began a gradual decline.
 The tax base lessened and local representation in city government has historically been lacking.
-For the next forty-five years, city funding would be provided to maintain popular old neighborhoods in the downtown and mid-town areas and to build infrastructure in emerging new communities, while North Sacramento was relegated to a position of forgotten status.
+For the next fifty five years, city funding would be provided to maintain popular old neighborhoods in the downtown and mid-town areas and to build infrastructure in emerging new communities, while North Sacramento was relegated to a position of forgotten status.
 Also, because of the diverse population and large area covered, North Sacramento has suffered from an identity crisis.
 Recently, awareness and community action have increased and the new motto of the community is "North Sac is Back"!

 Neighborhoods

 Del Paso Heights

-Del Paso Heights(also known as "The Heights") is a neighborhood located in North Sacramento.
-It's boundaries are North Avenue, South Avenue, Grand Avenue, and Marysville Boulevard.
+Del Paso Heights (also known colloquially as "The Heights") is a neighborhood located in North Sacramento.
+Its boundaries are North Avenue, South Avenue, Grand Avenue, and Marysville Boulevard.
 West Del Paso Heights is located along Norwood Avenue.
 Del Paso Heights is home to Michael J. Castori Elementary School and Grant Union High School.

-Strawberry Manors/Fairbanks
+Strawberry Manor/Fairbanks

-The Strawberry Manors/Fairbanks neighborhood is a neighborhood situated within North Sacramento.
+The Strawberry Manor/Fairbanks neighborhood is a neighborhood situated within North Sacramento.
 There are only four ways in and out of the neighborhood.
-The boundaries are: Silver Eagle Road to the north, the Arcade Creek to the south, Norwood Avenue to the east, and the Steelhead Creek to the west.
+The boundaries are: Silver Eagle Road to the north, Arcade Creek to the south, Norwood Avenue to the east, and Steelhead Creek to the west.
 Strawberry Manor is an old rural area historically known for African-American small farmers, sharecroppers, and farm workers.
 In the 1960s and 1970s, modest single family homes were built on land known to regularly flood, and this housing became inhabited mainly by low-income persons of color.
 The neighborhood suffered extensive damage in the 1986 floods.
-This North Sacramento area may be considered an example of poor planning, discrimination, and neglect by the City of Sacramento.